History of Grace Presbyterian Church (PCA) - formerly Monte Sano

 Our thanks go to Paul and Linda McNeil for serving as custodians of our church since 1972 and to Susan Wimberly for expert work as the Church Secretary since 1984.

-From this history, it is evident that several generations of families have been touched by the fellowship and Christian spirit of the group that began this foundation 90 years ago.
+From this history, it is evident that several generations of families have been touched by the fellowship and Christian spirit of the group that began this foundation over 90 years ago.
 Many young people have been inspired to enter the ministry or to become church officers and leaders in this church and in churches all over the country.
 We offer thanks and praise to God for the years He has made His presence known to this congregation.